Associate Degree of Creative Writing

-After completion of the Associate Degree, students may choose to apply to study a further eight units to gain a Bachelor of Arts degree.
+After completion of the Associate degree, students may choose to apply to study a further eight units to gain a Bachelor of Arts degree.

-Career paths include as a writer of novels and scripts; food, nature, art or travel writer; feature journalist; critic and reviewer; essayist; poet; editor and publisher; or writer for marketing and public relations, the public service and arts-related industries.
+As a writer of novels and scripts; food, nature, art or travel writer; feature journalist; critic and reviewer; essayist; poet; editor and publisher; or writer for marketing and public relations, the public service and arts-related industries.

 Major areas of study

 Assessment tasks may include creative writing assignments, theoretical essays, tutorial presentations and participation, and creative-research projects.

 On-campus students experience a variety of teaching approaches including face-to-face lectures and tutorials.
 Some units offer online activities, classes, pre-recorded and/or live lectures.
 The method of teaching may vary from unit to unit.

 The distance education study option is highly interactive and strives to promote collaboration and a sense of community.
 Students may receive online pre-recorded and/or live lectures, electronic study materials, workshops, online discussion forums and virtual classes.
 The method of teaching may vary from unit to unit.

 Your previous learning experiences relevant to one or more units in this course may help you reduce the duration of your degree.

 Credit may be awarded to a student for formal learning (gained through full or partial achievement of an accredited qualification or course) or non-formal learning (that takes place through a non-accredited course or program of learning) completed at Southern Cross University or in other learning settings in Australia and/or overseas.